-Pastor Edwin is available to talk with you and/or your family.
-Just call the church office at 972-279-8042 to request to talk with him or use the “Talk with the Pastor” request on this website to make your request if that is more comfortable to you.
+Pastor Ash is available to talk with you and/or your family.
+Just call the church office at 972-279-8042 to request to talk with him or use the “Talk with the Pastor” request on this website to make your request if that is more comfortable for you.

 GRIEF SUPPORT GROUPS

-The Christian Survivors of Suicide Loss (CSOSL) support group, led by suicide loss survivor Shirley Weddle of St Marks UMC meets every 3rd Wednesday from 6:30 – 8:30 pm in the Library at First United Methodist Church, 300 N Galloway, Mesquite, TX 75149.
+The Christian Survivors of Suicide Loss (CSOSL) grief support group, led by suicide loss survivor Shirley Weddle of St Marks UMC meets every 3rd Tuesday from 6:30 – 8:30 pm via Zoom.
 This ongoing support group is for those who have lost someone to suicide.
 We tell our stories, support each other, and discuss a different topic related to suicide grief each time we meet.
 This group is “open,” which means that new members may join at any time.
-For additional information, contact Shirley Weddle at [email protected], call 972-285-5456 or check the website calendar at www.firstmesquiteumc.org.
+For additional information and to receive the Zoom link, contact Shirley Weddle at [email protected] or call 972-890-7227 and leave a message.